aws-samples/amazon-cognito-vue-workshop/docs/MFA.md

 ## Milestone 3 - Testing Sign-in with MFA code

-The next step you should take after completing the code for the MFA page is test that you can sign in successfully.
+The next step you should take after completing the code for the MFA page is test that you can enable MFA on your account.

 <ol>
 <li>Restart application server if needed.</li>
 <li>Navigate to the MFA page</li>
 <li>Sign in with the account you created in the previous section</li>
+<li>Navigate to Settings in the navigation bar</li>
+<li>Click the Enable MFA checkbox</li>
+<li>Scan the QR code that appears with your app of choice.
+(Authy, Microsoft Authenticator or Google Authenticator)</li>
+<li>Confirm your MFA code</li>
+<li>Sign out of the application</li>
+<li>Sign back in and you should be prompted for your MDA code</li>
 </ol>

-If everything is working correctly you should see the following screen after signing in to your account.
+If everything is working correctly you should be able to successfully sign back into the back into the application.

 ## Next Steps

-Next you will setup the Authorizer on API Gateway to allow Cognito to be used as an Authorizer.
+Next you will setup the Authorizer in the API Gateway service to allow Cognito to be used as an Authorizer on your API Gateway endpoints.

 ## [Configuring Cognito Authorizer](CognitoAuthorizer.md)